openlibraryenvironment/mod-directory/README.md

 # mod-directory

+## Preamble

+This readme is a work in progress....
+Feedback and constructive comment is welcome.

 ## Purpose

 Mod-Directory is an okapi service for use in resource sharing environments.
 It's purpose is to provide a bounded context for the storage, retrieval and update